hashbangcode/webolution/README.md

 An experimental set of classes that attempts to put together an application that will evolve a webpage.
 This is intended to be a test application that allows me to learn the techniques involved in genetic algorithms as well as how to to put together a modern PHP application with composer.
+As a result things might change significantly without warning.

 The following data structures are used here: